Aiperi233/OnlineExaminationSystem/README.md

 ## Languages Used
 • PHP
 • JavaScript
-• Also used(HTML, CSS, Bootstrap, MySQL)
+• Also used(CSS, Bootstrap, MySQL)
 ## Features
 • Admin Panel
 • Student Panel